List of Bonkers episodes: Broadcast chronology

 Bonkers 65 episodes all aired on The Disney Afternoon during the 1993–94 television season.
-However, the series can be broken up into multiple groups of episodes, based on when they originally aired and from which set of episodes they came (i.e., the Lucky Piquel episodes, the Miranda Wright episodes, or the Raw Toonage compilation episodes).
+Nine episodes aired in The Disney Channel from February to June 1993 as a preview for the series and they aired in October 1993 in the original syndication.
+However, the series can be broken up into multiple groups or subseasons of episodes, based on when they originally aired and from which set of episodes they came (i.e., the Lucky Piquel episodes, the Miranda Wright episodes, or the compilation episodes).

-Nine of the 19 Miranda Wright episodes first aired on The Disney Channel between February and June 1993 as a preview for the series.
-These are referred to here as "Group 1."

 The syndicated run of the show began with a special hour-long airing of the Lucky Piquel pilot story ("Going Bonkers"/"Gone Bonkers"), that aired the weekend before the series' Disney Afternoon premiere.
 This first episode was later split into two parts, which are treated as separate episodes.
 Nineteen more Lucky episodes subsequently premiered in September and October 1993.
-These 21 episodes are referred to here as "Group 2."
+These 21 episodes are referred to here as "Group 1".

 In October 1993, the 19 Miranda Wright episodes aired on The Disney Afternoon, preceded by a special crossover episode, "New Partners on the Block," which tied the previously produced Miranda episodes into the continuity of the Lucky Piquel episodes.
 Along with the 9 Miranda episodes previously shown on The Disney Channel, 10 more Miranda episodes made their debut.
-The 10 new Miranda episodes, along with "New Partners on the Block," are referred to here as "Group 3."
+The 19 Miranda episodes, along with "New Partners on the Block," are referred to here as "Group 2".

 In November 1993, 20 more Lucky Piquel episodes began airing on The Disney Afternoon.
+They were proceeded by a TV promo which states that they are new episodes that were never seen before even though actually they were produced in the same time with the first 22 "Lucky" episodes.
 Fifteen of them premiered in November, with the last 5 being held over until February 1994 (most likely to coincide with the February ratings sweeps).
-The last 20 Lucky episodes are referred to here as "Group 4."
+The last 20 Lucky episodes are included in the "Group 1" (first season).

-In addition, four compilation episodes, featuring the Bonkers segments from Raw Toonage were interspersed among the other episodes.
-These episodes are listed separately.